-According to the drop/add policy, a student may drop and/or add classes during the first two weeks of each semester.
-The Accounting Office will establish a student's charges on the first Monday following registration week.
+A student may drop/add classes during the first two weeks of each semester (or during the one-week add/drop of a condensed term course).
+The Accounting Office will invoice the student's charges on the first Monday after the add/drop period.

-A full refund is given for any subject dropped (including applied music courses) within the first two class weeks, except when the student's total semester credit hours remain within the 14-18 hour range.
-The Financial Aid Office will establish a student's financial aid based on the student's enrollment after the first two class weeks of the semester.
-After this period, there will be no adjustment in tuition charges and no adjustment in financial aid for dropping classes, unless the student completely withdraws from school.
+A full refund is given for any subject dropped (including applied music courses) within that first two-week period, except when the student's total semester credit hours remain within the 14-18 block rate.

+The Financial Aid Office will establish a student's financial aid based on the student's enrollment (credit load) after the add/drop period.
+If the student attends the class after the add/drop period and then wishes to drop, there will be no adjustment in the tuition charges or financial aid, unless the student completely withdraws from school.